underscoreio/essential-scala/src/pages/intro/object-literals.md

 title: Object Literals
 ---

 So far we've seen how to create objects of built-in types like `Int` and `String` and combine them into expressions.
-More useful programs will require us to create objects tailored to the problem we're solving.
-In fact, creating the right objects could be seen as the goal of programming in Scala.
-We will start by seeing how to **declare objects** using **object literals**.
+In this section we will see how to create objects of our own choosing using **object literals**.

+When we write an object literal we use a **declaration**, which a different kind of program to an expression.
+A declaration does not evaluate to a value.
+Instead is gives a name to a value.
+This name can then be used to refer to the value in other code.

 We can declare an empty object as follows: